ivotron/quiho-popper/paper/paper.md

 operations (first 3 stressors from each test, as shown in
 @Tbl:stressng-categories), which is an obvious conclusion.

-![FGRUPs for the four tests benchmarked in this section.
+![IRUPs for the four tests benchmarked in this section.
 ](pipelines/single-node/results/figures/four.png){#fig:others}

-The next two FGRUPs (below) correspond to performance tests for Scikit-learn and SSCA.
+The next two IRUPs (below) correspond to performance tests for Scikit-learn and SSCA.
 In the case of Scikit-learn, this test runs a comparison of a several classifiers in on a synthetic dataset.
 Scikit-learn uses NumPy [@walt_numpy_2011] internally, which is known